HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/index.md

 -   A defect identifies a workaround to reduce severity.
 -   Locating the root cause can speed development of a code fix.

-You can enable logging and tracing for software that is included with HCL Digital Experience.
+You can enable logging and tracing for software that is included with HCL DX Compose.
 Enabling tracing makes log output more verbose.
 For example, you can enable tracing within Open Liberty to obtain information about application servers and other processes.

 You can use the information gathered to help solve your own problems or to report an issue to HCL Software Support.